eabeam/HCOL185.f22/independentresearch.md

 7. **References**

 You should have at least **two tables and/or figures** if single-authored or **three tables and/or figures** if double-authored.
-You can put them in the end or embed in text.
+You can put them in the end or embed in text. **At least one figure should be a bar graph with confidence intervals or a slope graph**

 I'll also ask you to attach separately any programs and/or Excel files in which you conduct your analysis.